ronaldo-moura/cicd/README.md

-# Tools for Continous Integration and Continous Deployment
+# Tools for Continuous Integration and Continuous Deployment (CI/CD)